jtheisen/brazen-bindings/README.md

 However, input components in general can be quite complex.
 [Blueprint](http://blueprintjs.com/), which is the css framework that this sample uses, knows the concept of form groups, input groups and control groups, all potentially relevant for the assembly of a sophisticated input component.
 And there are many css frameworks.

-Unfortunately, as soon as validation error message display is part of the component's responsibility, all that other complexity is dragged into it as well due to how css classes for errors have to be put on various elements.
+Unfortunately, as soon as validation error message display below the input field is part of the component's responsibility, all that other complexity is dragged into it as well due to how css classes for errors have to be put on various elements.

 In practice, not only will there be no input components satisfying everyone, there will not even be one that satisfies only me.